 - Increased endometrial thickness due to overstimulation caused by too high estrogen levels.
 The cause may be due to alterations in the functioning of the ovaries or anovulatory cycles.

-In cases of UFI, the first thing your doctor will do is to evaluate if it is still possible for you to recover fertility with a pharmacological or surgical treatment.
+In a situation of female sterility due to a uterine factor, first of all the doctor will have to evaluate whether it is possible to recover fertility with some pharmacological or surgical treatment.

 Pharmacological treatment